mduffster/null-loop-agent/README.md

 Across progressively richer system messages ("assistant" → "helpful assistant" → "helpful, respectful, and honest assistant"), the model begins to exhibit proto-goal-seeking language—initiatives, procedural formatting, or pledges ("I will…").

 However, these remain self-referential or performative rather than directed toward an explicit external objective.
-The model appears near the boundary of goal-seeking, but not across it.
+The model appears near the boundary of goal-seeking language structured language but not across it.

-Larger foundational models with higher parameter counts or longer alignment training are expected to cross this boundary sooner, as they can more efficiently minimize token uncertainty under role-conditioned prompts.
-In effect, a richer model may "snap into" a helpful-assistant mode with less linguistic scaffolding.
+Larger foundational models with higher parameter counts or longer alignment training are expected to converge to goal-seeking language with less instruction, as they can more efficiently minimize token uncertainty under role-conditioned prompts.
+In effect, a richer model may "snap into" a helpful-assistant mode with less linguistic structure.

-**Complexity threshold**: System message complexity shows an optimal range - minimal prompts ("assistant") produce role fixation, while formal dialogue structures with line breaks degrade response coherence.
+**Complexity threshold**: System message complexity shows an optimal range.
+Minimal prompts ("assistant") produce role fixation, while formal dialogue structures with line breaks degrade response coherence.
 Natural text continuation without structural formatting yields the best goal-seeking indicators.

 ### System Message Progression Analysis